 Your sheet should now look like this.

-In this example, we’ve included an additional column for the “Audit ID” so we know which audit the response has come from.
+In this example, we’ve included an additional column for the “Inspection ID” so we know which inspection the response has come from.

 Return back to your Flow.
 We’ll now begin to map the items to the particular columns/rows within the Spreadsheet we’ve just created.